Maintained by Lighthouse | Updated May 2026

 Manhattan

 Andrea Spratt, Esq.
 110 Wall Street, 11th Floor, New York, NY 10005 (212) 709-8066 | [email protected] Representation of parents at CSE meetings, impartial hearings, and appeals.
-Free initial consultations.

 Irina Roller, Esq.
-111 Broadway, Suite 901, New York, NY 10006 (212) 688-1100 | [email protected] | NYCSpecialEducation.com Law firm dedicated exclusively to representing children with special educational needs in the New York area.
-(Note: verify contact details before reaching out.)
+111 Broadway, Suite 901, New York, NY 10006 (212) 688-1100 | [email protected] | NYCSpecialEducation.com Practice dedicated exclusively to representing children with special needs and their families.
+Founded in 2004, 25+ years of experience.
+Vice Chair of the New York State Bar Association Special Education Committee.
+Russian spoken and written — one of the few NYC special ed firms with Russian language capability.

-Lisa Isaacs, Esq.
-39 Broadway, Suite 1620, New York, NY 10006 (917) 553-7977 | [email protected] | lisaisaacs.com Experienced special education attorney licensed in New York and Pennsylvania.
+Lisa Isaacs, Esq. — Isaacs Bernstein, P.C.
+OFFICE: 1250 Broadway, 36th Floor, New York, NY 10001 MAILING: 2108 Yardley Road, Yardley, PA 19067 (917) 553-7977 | Fax (917) 210-3898 | [email protected] | lijblaw.com Experienced special education attorney licensed in New York and Pennsylvania.
 Trained mediator offering mediation, legal advocacy, and litigation services.

 Steven L. Goldstein, Esq.
 111 John Street, Suite 800, New York, NY 10038 (212) 812-8295 | [email protected] Primarily provides advice and advocacy to families of children with special needs.

-Marc Gottlieb, Esq. & Qian Julie Wang, Esq. — Gottlieb & Wang, LLP 305 Broadway, Suite 707, New York, NY 10007 (212) 323-7439 | gottliebfirm.com Advocates for children and education rights through administrative hearings, SRO appeals, and federal court.
+Gottlieb & Wang, LLP — Marc Gottlieb, Esq. & Qian Julie Wang, Esq.
+305 Broadway, Suite 707, New York, NY 10007 (212) 323-7439 | gottliebfirm.com Advocates for children and education rights through administrative hearings, SRO appeals, and federal court.
 Has litigated landmark federal cases on the substantive adequacy of public school placements.

-McGinley Law Group, LLP 45 Rockefeller Plaza, Suite 2000, New York, NY 10111 (646) 741-0370 | mlgsped.com Maria McGinley is a former NYC DOE special education teacher — including ABA instruction in District 75 — who became one of the city's leading special education attorneys.
+McGinley Law Group, LLP 45 Rockefeller Plaza, Suite 2000, New York, NY 10111 (646) 741-0370 | mlgsped.com Free initial consultations via intake form on website.
+One of the larger parent-side special education firms in NYC, with 13 attorneys and staff.
+Maria McGinley is a former NYC DOE special education teacher — including ABA instruction in District 75 — who became one of the city's leading special education attorneys.
 The firm handles IEP development, tuition reimbursement, impartial hearings, pendency, assistive technology, transition planning, and complex program cases.
-Free initial consultations via intake form on website.
 Primarily NYC; occasionally serves Westchester, Long Island, and New Jersey families.

-The Law Office of Elisa Hyman, P.C.
-New York, NY (212) 293-8686 | specialedlawyer.com Public-interest education law firm primarily representing families who cannot otherwise afford education legal services — effectively a sliding-scale model.
+The Law Office of Elisa Hyman, P.C. 💚 New York, NY (212) 293-8686 | specialedlawyer.com Public-interest education law firm primarily representing families who cannot otherwise afford education legal services — effectively a sliding-scale model.
 Handles IEP/IESP advocacy, impartial hearings, SRO appeals, and federal litigation.
 Co-counsel on the M.G. v.
 NYC DOE class action concerning autism services.

 Brooklyn